cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

-List the available types in this postgresql version.
+List the available data types in the connected postgresql version, It returns a list of lists, each sublist containing the oid (object identifier number) and the name of the data types.
+E.g. (21 "smallint")

 ### list-columns